 - New “Suppress wait responses” filter, regex is

-The full list of changes can of course be found in the Changelog
+The full list of changes can of course be found in the Changelog - as always.

 Also see the Further Information and Links below for more information, where to find help and how to roll back.
 Thanks!